 Not only are on-demand streaming services plentiful, so are live TV streaming services that rival cable television in their scope of programming and quality of service.
 For a better price and with more flexibility, you can stream everything you can get from cable TV, and usually without being locked into a contract.
 Streaming video subscriptions are so popular they’ve surpassed cable TV subscriptions globally.

 But with all the streaming options out there, and with so many boasting exclusive content, you could easily find yourself spending as much as you would on cable or more.
-So it would be nice if there were some really good free options out there that let you watch free movies online.
+So it would be nice if there were some really good free options out there that let you watch free movies and shows and even free live TV online.
 As it turns out, there are.

 The best free video streaming services